 The Ad Council used a giant X-ray to show people how their feelings have been affected by unknown biases.
 It’s a classic device, brilliantly used.
 If that great idea wasn’t enough, they joined the live event with a music video format, creating a video that punches through prejudice to hit the audience right in the heart.

 As traditional models become less powerful, filmmakers have the opportunity to tailor their content to the stories they want to tell and the spaces they want to tell them in.
-Sponsored content and viral ads allow for a truer blend of filmmaking and advertising than every before.
-What were your favorite viral ads of the last year?
-Have you made any long form product videos or advertisements?
-Share a link in the comments.
+Sponsored content and viral ads allow for a truer blend of filmmaking and advertising than ever before.